-I miss plenty of things, but I really miss the ease of breakfast in the form of cereal, yogurt, a smoothie, oatmeal, bagel, etc. I certainly know that not all of those things are great choices – hence our 5th Whole30.
+I miss plenty of things, but I really miss the ease of breakfast in the form of cereal, yogurt, a smoothie, oatmeal, bagel, etc. However, I know that not all of those things (I’m looking at you bagels!) are great choices – hence our 5th Whole30.
 (Ah one day, we will really have Food Freedom!)

 I think that one of the things I missed the most was oatmeal.